For over 10 years now, usability experts have been saying links need to be meaningful.

 - Links stand out

 Because links are underlined and a different colour, they stand out.
 They’re like little anchors for the eye.
 If our brain registers things like “Click here” and “Read more“, that’s not very helpful.
-Links like “Expert review” or “User testing” are far more useful.
+Links like “Usability review” or “User testing” are far more useful.
 Surfers know what to expect when they click these links.

 - Google likes meaningful links